How can access to treatment change a life?

 “I started to improve immediately,” he said.
 “The tests, the X-rays – everyone was surprised!”

 Yuri was fortunate.
-For many others, this kind of testing and treatment isn’t available.
+For many others, this treatment with new drugs isn’t available.

 Today, he’s free of TB.
 And we’re working to bring everyone access to the same level of care.